 SearchStar have been working with Intrepid Travel since 2015, and this session provided the opportunity to showcase some of the more innovative aspects of this work and demonstrate how, working in partnership, client and agency have been able to deliver significant and consistent year-on-year growth.

-Mike discussed the importance of getting the basics right first.
+Mike and Guy discussed the importance of getting the basics right first.
 By applying Google’s ‘4 A’s’ framework of Assets, Audience, Attribution and Automation, SearchStar were able to get everything in place to ensure optimal paid search performance and growth in the early stages of our work with Intrepid.

 However, it was recognised that search alone could only deliver a certain level of performance.
 To create the growth that Intrepid were asking for, it was necessary to look beyond search and to upper funnel channels such as display and video.